-- Sampling at all EPL specified sites at least quarterly (during discharge wherever possible).
+- Sampling at all EPL specified sites at least quarterly and daily during discharge wherever possible.

 - Treating high TSS risk ponds; Pond 3 and Pond 8 (SW56 and SW59) to reduce TSS, followed by pre-discharge water quality testing and an approval process.

-- Daily sampling during any planned treat & discharge from high risk ponds plus the downstream location SW58a.
+- Daily sampling during any planned treat & discharge from ponds plus the downstream location SW58a.

 - Ongoing re-assessment of pond risk rankings based on water quality results

 The EPL specifies a short range of parameters for analysis however, SWMC voluntarily tests for a longer range to measure for non-landfilling related impacts such as hard surface runoff, wheel wash discharge, water treatment activities, fuel storage and dispensing.
 Algae biovolume is also tested as a bio-indicator of potential impact.

 Field observations and field parameters are taken at the time of sample collection.
 Samples are collected used decontaminated containers and transferred into laboratory supplied sterile bottles.
 The samples are submitted to a NATA accredited laboratory and tested for the list of analytes required by the site Environment Protection Licence (EPL).